Time Your Request for a Raise Right

 After a Financial Hit

 Pay attention to the financial health of the company.
-If the company has recently lost a big client or has had a dip during the last quarter, the chances of getting approval on your raise request is slim.
+If the company has recently lost a big client or has had a dip in revenue or sales in recent weeks, the chances of getting approval on your raise request is slim.
+Keep a watchful eye on your company’s actions and reactions during a time of economic struggle (the recent pandemic is an example).
+If the company seems to be struggling, asking for a raise is likely not appropriate.

 During the weeks leading up to vacation, your boss is tying up loose ends, delegating work, and ensuring that everything will be taken care of while they are gone.
 Asking for a raise during this time is just one thing on their plate they don’t need to focus on.
-Best not to approach the topic of a raise when your boss has time planned away from work or has other pressing priorities.
+Similarly, if your boss is highly distracted with a big project or work challenge, it may be wise to wait until they have more time to assess your request with dedicated attention.

 Because Someone Else Did